ben854719/ben854719.github.io/README.md

 # About Me

-I am Ben, a freelance data scientist on UpWork with work experience such the private sector, non-profits, and the Canadian government related to technology.
+I am Ben, a freelance data scientist on UpWork with work experience such as the private sector, the non-profits organizations, and the Canadian government related to technology.
 My core focus is on artificial intelligence, software development, and cybersecurity.
 I am known for delivering data-driven solutions that directly influence and improve business strategy.

 # Toastmaster